IEEE Medal of Honor

 The Americans were not far behind their British counterparts.
 Beginning in the 1860s, new American publications emerged that provided a platform for telegraphers and electrical workers to share information.
 The National Telegraph Union founded The Telegrapher in 1864.
 The Operator was founded in 1874, and the Journal of the Telegraph was founded by Western Union in 1877.
 Unlike their British colleagues, American telegraphers were not heavily involved in the creation of submarine cable telegraph systems.
 Therefore, they were less interested in creating a “science” of electricity based on the laws of induction.
 Instead, the Americans were driven by practical experience and a spirit of invention.
 Nevertheless, American telegraphers increasingly sought a formal means to communicate scientific and technical discoveries.
 Many Americans were members of the BSTE, but they needed a society of their own.
 The American Electrical Society was founded in 1875; but it, and a number of smaller societies that followed, did not survive the decade (McMahon, 1984; Israel, 1992).

 By 1880, advanced automated technologies were being applied to telegraphy, and the telephone was making inroads into the communication field.
-The Civil War was a distant memory, and the nation was united by the trans-continental telegraph and the trans-continental railroad.
+The Civil War was a distant memory, and the country was united by the trans-continental telegraph and the trans-continental railroad.
 Thomas Edison had installed the world’s first central station for electric power generation in New York City, and electric lighting was beginning its march across the country.
 The industry’s leading professionals soon made two more attempts to form a national society for electricians; founding the New York Electrical Society in 1881 and the Franklin Institute’s electrical section in 1882.
 (McMahon, 1976; Israel, 1992).

 The International Electrical Exhibition hosted by The Franklin Institute was scheduled to take place in Philadelphia in September, 1884.
 Nathan S. Keith, an inventor and electrometallurgical engineer, wanted American professionals to form their own organization so that they could participate in the Exhibition on an equal footing with their international peers.
 Keith, along with Thomas Edison, Elihu Thomson, Edwin Houston, Edward Weston and twenty other prominent leaders in the American electrical sciences, issued three published “calls” to create a national organization.
 Their calls noted that the Philadelphia Exhibition would be attended by numerous “foreign electrical savants, engineers, and manufacturers” and that “it would be a lasting disgrace to American electricians if no American electrical national society was in existence to receive them with the honors due them from their collaborators in the United States” (McMahon, 1984; Reiman, 1984).
 Keith organized a formal meeting on May 13, 1884 at the American Society of Civil Engineers (the oldest American professional society founded in 1852) to “unite those involved in the art of producing and utilizing electricity” (Century of Electricals, 1984).
 The attendees drew up a charter and named themselves the American Institute of Electrical Engineers (AIEE).
 The first technical session of the newly formed AIEE was held at The Franklin Institute during the ten day Exhibition.
 By far, the largest numbers of new members were inventor-manufacturers and corporate managers, but electrical engineers, electricians, professors and instructors were well represented.
 Nine future presidents of the AIEE were among the Exhibition’s eighty-nine American representatives (McMahon, 1976 & 1984).